marian-nmt/marian-regression-tests/README.md

 Please follow these recommendations:

+* Test one thing at a time
 * For comparing outputs with numbers, please use float-friendly `tools/diff-nums.py` instead of GNU `diff`
 * Make your tests deterministic using `--no-shuffle --seed 1111` or similar
-* Make training execution as short as possible, for instance, by reducing the size of the network and the number of iterations
+* Make training execution time as short as possible, for instance, by reducing the size of the network and the number of iterations
 * Do not run decoding or scoring on files longer than ca. 10-100 lines
-* If your tests require downloading and running a custom model, please keep it as small as possible, and contact one of the main contributors to upload it into our storage
+* If your tests require downloading and running a custom model, please keep it as small as possible, and contact me (Roman) to upload it into our storage
-* Test one thing at a time

 ## Acknowledgements